Last Updated on

-Sleep is an important component of a baby’s life especially during the initial months.
-Babies spend close to 70% of the time sleeping in a day during the first three months after birth.
-All infants are different and so is their sleeping pattern.
-Thus, there is no fixed answer to the question how long do newborns sleep.
+Sleep is an important component of a baby’s life, especially during the initial months.
+Babies spend close to 70% of their time sleeping during the first three months after birth.
+All infants are different, and so is their sleeping pattern.
+Thus, there is no fixed answer to the question of how long do newborns sleep.
 It is important to observe and understand your child’s sleeping pattern and then see if they are getting sufficient sleep.

 Given below is a table that shows the average newborn baby sleeping hours during the first twelve months after birth:

 |Age of the baby||Sleep hours during the day (Hours)||Sleep hours during the night (Hours)||Total sleep hours (Hours)|

 |One month old||6 to 7||8 to 9||14 to 16|

 |Three months old||4 to 5||10 to 11||14 to 16|

 During the initial three months, it is possible that the baby will wake up frequently in order to satiate hunger, and might not sleep for more than three hours at a stretch.
 This will change slowly, and they will have longer sleeping hours as they grow.
 Once the baby is three months old, you will be able to see a pattern in their sleep, and you can form a routine which will help the baby to sleep early during the night and for a longer period of time.

 Here are some tips which may help you put your baby to sleep easily, based on their age bracket.

 In the initial months, a baby might twitch arms and legs, smile or frown and make sucking noises.
 This is due to reflexes which they can’t yet control.
 Newborns do not know how to soothe themselves and will need the parents to do it for them.
 Using a pacifier, rocking, cuddling, and breastfeeding are some ways in which the baby can be put to sleep.